Duet3D/wiki-content/User_manual/Reference/Gcodes.md

   **Or**: if M0 is sent at any other time, **stop.g** is run if present.
 1. All motors are put into idle mode.
 1. If there is no stop.g or cancel.g file (as appropriate) then all heaters are turned off too.
 In RRF versions prior to 3.4 you can prevent heaters being turned off using parameter H1.

-Note: *From RRF 3.5b1, When a print file completes normally then file stop.g is run automatically even if the print file did not end with a M0 command.*

 See also [M1 - sleep or conditional stop](/User_manual/Reference/Gcodes/M1){target=_blank}, [M112 - emergency stop](/User_manual/Reference/Gcodes/M112){target=_blank}.